zivkaplan/zivkaplan/README.md

 ### 🎓 Formal Education [Music]:

--   B.Mus in Percussion Performance from the Jerusalem Academy of Music and Dance
+-   M.A in Musicology from the Tel-Aviv University
 -   M.Mus in Percussion Performance from the Tel-Aviv University
--   Currently working on my M.A in Musicology from the Tel-Aviv University
+-   B.Mus in Percussion Performance from the Jerusalem Academy of Music and Dance

 [website]: https://linktr.ee/zivkap
 [twitter]: https://twitter.com/zivkaplan